Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 During quick edit, **pressing Q** will open the **Quick Edit Menu** dialog window.\
 From there, you may select **Edit SpawnPotentials** to manage the spawner's `SpawnPotentials` entries.

-You will first be taken to the **Select Potential** menu, which is a page that lists all of the spawner's `SpawnPotentials` entires in order:
+You will first be taken to the **Select Potential** menu, which is a page that lists all of the spawner's `SpawnPotentials` entries in order:
  * Clicking the **[+]** button can append an new entry to `SpawnPotentials`.
  * **Light Limit...** changes the custom spawn rules for all entries
  * **Merge to all...** lets you merge any compound tag into every entry in the `SpawnPotentials` list
  * **Edit Full NBT** lets you directly edit the entire `SpawnPotentials` tag.

 You may also **select an entry to edit that particular spawn**.\
 A shurtcut exists as **Sneak + F**.
 If your spawner has only one spawn option, then it derectly takes you to that entry.
-If it has none or multiple entires, then it takes you to the **Select Potential** page.
+If it has none or multiple entries, then it takes you to the **Select Potential** page.

 When editing a particular entry, you may freely edit the Spawning Entity `data.entity`, the Equipment Loot Table `data.equipment` or the Weight `weight` of this entry.
 Click **Edit Itself** to apply your changes.\
 You may also choose to **Delete** this entry or **Edit its Light Levels**.